Skip to main content

 Three Sisters adapted by Inua Ellams

-Sarah Niles (left) as Lolo, Natalie Simpson (middle) as Nne and Rachel Ofori (right) as Udo in Inua Ellams’ adaptation of Chekov’s Three Sisters, National Theatre, 2019.
+Sarah Niles (left) as Lolo, Natalie Simpson (middle) as Nne and Racheal Ofori (right) as Udo in Inua Ellams’ adaptation of Chekov’s Three Sisters, National Theatre, 2019.
 Photograph © The Other Richard.

 Anton Chekhov’s original Three Sisters is set in 19th Russia during a time of upheaval.
 Inua Ellams’ adaptation is set in Nigeria in the 1960s, a country struggling with the legacy of colonialism.